 Instagram has been quite a popular hub to claim that one is an influencer.
-But with the metrics like the number of followers being withdrawn from the sight, it has become crucial for businesses to identify influencers correctly.
+But with the metrics like the number of followers being withdrawn from sight, it has become crucial for businesses to identify influencers correctly.

 We worked with a client who had identified an influencer to collaborate with.
 We warned the client against it.
 The brand wanted to acquire iPhone-like status in their category.
 This collaboration would have worked seriously against that ambition.

-Our warning had nothing to do with the followers the influencer had but with the personality and the language of the influencer.
+Our warning had nothing to do with the followers the influencer had but with the personality and language of the influencer.
 The influencer did not seem to have a strong Instagram strategy of his own.